ElliottP-13/ICPC_LocalContest/README.md

 ## Useful Resources

+Checkout the [Demo folder](./Demo/) for a full example in python and java.
+As well as example redirecting contents of file to standard in.

 ### Sample IO
 Coming soon, I have to make them.
 You can expect the input to be on Standard In (std.in).